SaadNoor555/Document-Layout-Analysis/README.md

 │    &emsp;│   . . .

-* **Data Manipulation:** This folder contains all the scripts used to augment/seperating validation set/ check dataset integrity/ fix dataset issues.
 * **Detectron2:** This folder contains some of the Detectron2 scripts used for training various models/ evaluation/ inference.
 * **YOLO:** This folder contains all the training scripts used to train different YOLOv8 models.